The Conversation that Started Everything

 Without missing a beat, he replied, "To eliminate fear from the workplace."

-Thunder boomed!
 "That's it," I thought, stunned.
 "That sums up exactly what we've been trying to do these last few years at DES.
 That's why our teams have stories to share.
 Chris has been on a quest to fulfill this job as a leader and to show others how as well."

 We named the workshop session "Eliminate Fear."

 But this one conversation with Chris raised more questions for me than it answered.
 Reflection and dialogue with others made it clear that eliminating fear to create safety is only half the story.
 What is it that increases to create safety?
 Some insisted it was courage.
 Others freedom.
+Still others said hope.
 All worthy ideas but they did not ring true for me.
 The thing I now believe that eliminates fear and creates safety at work?

 That's right, love.